paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-022-bureau-of-indian-affairs-programs.md

 (2) **Reservation of amount**

-  (A) *In general* — From the funds allotted in accordance with the formula established under subsection (a) of this section for each Bureau school, the local school board of such school may reserve an amount which does not exceed the greater of—
+  (A) *In general* — From the funds allotted in accordance with the formula established under subsection (a) for each Bureau school, the local school board of such school may reserve an amount which does not exceed the greater of—

     (i) $8,000; or